 LCT is a social realist approach that builds most directly on the ideas of Basil Bernstein and Pierre Bourdieu.
-It also integrates insights from sociology (including Durkheim, Marx, Weber and Foucault), systemic functional linguistics, philosophy (such as Karl Popper and critical realism), early cultural studies, anthropology (especially Mary Douglas and Ernest Gellner), and other approaches.
+It also integrates insights from a range of sociological theories (including Durkheim, Marx, Weber and Foucault), systemic functional linguistics, philosophy (such as Karl Popper and critical realism), cultural studies, anthropology, and other approaches.

-This website includes the principal papers setting out key concepts of LCT and substantive projects using these ideas to explore a wide range of issues in empirical research, as well as a host of useful information on discussion groups, seminars and conferences.
+This website includes principal papers setting out key concepts of LCT and substantive projects using these ideas to explore a wide range of issues in research, as well as useful information on discussion groups, seminars, and conferences.

 * Join the EMAIL FORUM to discuss ideas *

 June 17-19, 2015, in Cape Town, South Africa

 REGISTRATION CLOSES: 31 March 2015!

 Visit the website now for more details: CONFERENCE WEBSITE